Prefill-Decode Disaggregation (PD)#

 16

-Minimum request-count spread between decode pods before load-imbalance routing kicks in.
+Minimum (max min) running request count spread between decode pods before request-count load-imbalance routing kicks in.